PaddlePaddle/PaddleSpatial/research/Conformer/README.md

 In the implementation of PaddlePaddle version, we employ the same setup as reported in the paper, the forecast performance of this version is different from the result reported in the paper.

-* Further parameter tuning is required to obtain comparable performance as the PyTorch version.
+* Further parameter tuning is required to obtain comparable performance.

 * Both the sliding-window attention and full attention are supported in this implementation.